iamsayan/ultimate-facebook-comments/readme.txt

 * View the <a href="https://plugins.svn.wordpress.org/ultimate-facebook-comments/trunk/changelog.txt" target="_blank">Changelog</a> file.

 == Upgrade Notice ==

+= 1.1.3 =
+In this release, most of the bugs have been fixed.
+Update the plugin on your website now to get fixes and enhancements.

 = 1.1.2 =
 In this release, most of the bugs have been fixed.
 Also, new features have been introduced.
 Please, update the plugin on your website now to get fixes and enhancements.